SNICScienceCloud/technical-training/model-serving/README.md

 source <project_name>_openrc.sh
 ```

-- The successful output of the following commands will confirm that you have the correct packages available on your VM:
+- The successful execution of the following commands will confirm that you have the correct packages available on your VM:

 ```console
 openstack server list